 In 1997, Wyndzen created an early online gender transition resource on GeoCities called Gender Outside the Lines.
 The site was moved to the Gender Web domain in 1998.
 In 2001, Wyndzen changed the name to All Mixed Up and moved it to the domain genderpsychology.org.
 Wyndzen initially used the name Katherine Heather and Katie, switching to “Madeline H. Wyndzen” in 2004 for professional reasons:

-As I have focused more on the psychological research surrounding transgenderism, I have found in more and more awkward not to have a last name.
+I have found in more and more awkward not to have a last name.
 For example, in order to cite my essays in APA style, you would start with my last name.
 That is why I created a pen name, “Madeline H. Wyndzen.”
 Please use this name in all citations, publications, and correspondence with me.
 I also feel that separating my real name from this web-site can help me step away from transgender issues while I work on other priorities.Correspondences http://www.genderpsychology.org/identity/mail.html

 Comments on Ray Blanchard’s taxonomy